Impeachment of Renato Corona

 Renato Corona, the 23rd chief justice of the Supreme Court of the Philippines, was impeached on December 12, 2011.
 Corona was the third official, after former President Joseph Estrada in 2000 and Ombudsman Merceditas Gutierrez in March 2011, to be impeached by the House of Representatives.

 The Senate, convened as an impeachment court, began the impeachment trial on January 16, 2012.
 This was the second impeachment trial in the history of the Philippines, as Gutierrez had resigned prior to the start of her trial.
 On May 29, 2012, Corona was found guilty of article two of the articles of impeachment that had been filed against him pertaining to his failure to disclose to the public his statement of assets, liabilities and net worth.
+He is the first public official who was removed and perpetually disqualified from holding public office.

 Appointment of Corona as chief justice

 Chief Justice Reynato Puno was to retire on May 17, 2010, seven days after the presidential election.
 However, the constitution prohibits President Gloria Macapagal Arroyo from appointing anyone two months before the presidential election up to the end of her term.
 This caused a suit to be brought to the Supreme Court, in which the high tribunal ruled on March 17, 2010, that the ban on appointments does not cover the judiciary.
 The court ruled on the case with finality on April 20, 2010, with nine justices concurring, one dissenting and two dismissing the petition for being premature.
 Chief Justice Puno and Associate Justices Corona and Antonio Carpio abstained from ruling on the case.
 The court then ordered the Judicial and Bar Council (JBC) to proceed with its nomination process and subsequently submit its shortlist of nominees for the Chief Justice to Arroyo.

 Corona was appointed chief justice on May 12, 2010.
 He was the "most senior" Supreme Court justice among the four nominees of the JBC.

 With Benigno Aquino III winning the election, he invited all heads of the three branches of government to his inauguration, although instead of the tradition of him being inaugurated by the chief justice, he instead chose to be sworn in by Associate Justice Conchita Carpio-Morales, the sole dissenter on the case.